 Services and Activities

 The Hong Kong Shippers’ Council was established to protect and promote the interests of not just its members, but Hong Kong shippers in general.
-This body namely convene on matters relating to the transportation of merchandise by sea, land, and air.
+The body convenes on matters relating to the transportation of merchandise by sea, land and air.

-The Council operates under the guidance of an Executive Committee comprising representatives from 15 major trade associations in Hong Kong.
-It also derives its broad-based representation and membership from these trade associations.
+The Council operates under the guidance of an Executive Committee comprising representatives from 17 major trade associations in Hong Kong.
+Its broad-based representation and membership are derived from these trade associations.

 THE COUNCIL’S MISSION

-At a regional and local level, the focus of the Council is to:
+At regional and local level, the focus of the Council is to:

-• Ensure that carriers’ charges are reasonable, set with sufficient transparency and justification, and subject to proper governance
+• Ensure that carriers’ charges are reasonable, set with sufficient transparency and justification, and subject to proper governance; and

 The Council achieves these goals through the following actions:

-• Hong Kong Maritime and Port Board and its various sub-committees
+• Hong Kong’s Maritime and Port Board and its various sub-committees;

 2. Engagement in Trade, Industrial, and Professional Organisations and Institutes

-The Council closely co-operates with other related organisations and institutes.
+The Council closely co-operates with other related organisations and institutes, and is represented on:

-• GBA Logistics & Supply Chain Innovation Alliance
+• The GBA Logistics & Supply Chain Innovation Alliance.

-In their mission to represent the needs of local shippers, the Council is actively engaged with relevant policy-makers and bodies that have the power to formulate and execute legislation that have a bearing on Hong Kong’s logistics industry.
+In its mission to represent the needs of local shippers, the Council is actively engaged with relevant policy-makers and bodies that have the power to formulate and execute legislation that has a bearing on Hong Kong’s logistics industry.

-Furthermore, the Council participates in many prominent government-run engagements, so that the requirements of Hong Kong’s shippers are, at the bare minimum, adequately fulfilled.
+Furthermore, the Council participates in many prominent government-run engagements, ensuring that the requirements of Hong Kong’s shippers are adequately fulfilled.